OLIVIE PHARMA,

 POLYPHENOLS WITH ANTIOXIDANT, ANTI-INFLAMMATORY, ANTICANCER, ANTI-AGING AND HEART PROTECTIVE ACTIONS.

-– lowering pain and inflammation for patient suffering from joints inflammation (3 studies realized in this).
+– lowering arthritis and arthrosis pain and inflammation for patient suffering from joints inflammation (2 studies realized in this).

 Last but not least, the story behind this powder is unique: